So you wish to dip your toe in the big adventure that is soap making. You’re ready? This is your first step!

 And that’s it!!
 No other fancy chemicals with weird names!
 Surprising, isn’t it?
 We will then list the ingredients in more detail.

-Even the idea of adding dyes or herbs is just to make the soap more decorative, therefore more pleasant to the eye.
-Essential oils add aroma, but they also provide some medicinal properties: vitamin, anti-oxidant, anti-inflammatory, anti-fungal, anti-bacterial, moisturizing, smoothing, etc.
+Even the idea of adding dyes or herbs is just to make the soap more decorative, more pleasant to the eye.
+Essential oils add aroma, but they may also provide some medicinal properties: vitamin, anti-oxidant, anti-inflammatory, anti-fungal, anti-bacterial, moisturizing, smoothing, etc.